Choose from flat-pack kits, installation to lock-up, or complete turnkey construction

 Most customers in Melbourne want to have their entire granny flat project done for them.
 This kind of project can only be done by a licensed granny flat builder in Melbourne, like Renato.
 Renato has completed many backyard studio and granny flat projects in Melbourne using Backyard Pods in coordination with our customer care and logistics consultants.

 Until recently, it was impossible to get a secondary dwelling in Melbourne unless it was classified as a home extension or dependent person’s unit (DPU).
 But sociological changes, including the impact of COVID, have brought changes in the VIC government approach to granny flats.
-In many areas of VIC, it’s now possible to have a granny flat in the backyard for the accommodation of extended family or even renting out for additional income.
+In many areas of VIC, it’s now possible to have a granny flat in the backyard for the accommodation of extended family or even additional income.
+In almost no time, could be earning profit from a granny flat in Melbourne as a permanent rental or Airbnb.

 How much does it cost to build a granny flat in Melbourne?

-Professionals like Renato can help with your complete granny flat project for the lowest possible price compared to prefab granny flats or other granny flat kits.
+Professionals like Renato can help with your complete granny flat project for the lowest possible price using our flat-pack Backyard Pod kits.
 Choose any size, style, layout, and finishes you like for a custom quote, or scroll down to see some examples below.
+We can also deliver prefab granny flats to Melbourne and most areas of Victoria (depending on site access).

 How to build an approved granny flat in Melbourne